YuriiRG/word-length/README.md

 # word-length
-This repository contains article about
+This repository contains article about word length statistics.